Erisa Ssekisambu

-Erisa Ssekisambu (born 28 August 1995) is a Ugandan footballer who plays for Kiyovu Sports Club in the Rwandan Premier League and the Uganda national team as a midfielder.
+Erisa Ssekisambu (born 28 August 1995) is a Ugandan footballer who plays for Super Studio Malappuram in the All India Sevens Football and the Uganda national team as a midfielder.

 Career

 Ssekisambu has featured for different clubs in Uganda such as SC Villa, Express, Uganda Revenue Authority SC, Vipers SC and of recent he played for currently in KCCA FC.

 SC Villa

 Ssekisambu started his career in 2011.
 He made his debut on 23 September 2011 against Police FC and he scored his first goal on 18 January 2011 against Gulu United, SC Villa won 4–0.
 Ssekisambu left SC Villa for Express hoping to get the playing time he had not got at Villa Park since coach Srdjan Zivojnov, had not given him the playing time.

 Express

 Ssekisambu joined Express in January 2012.
 He played his first game on 22 February 2012 against Water FC and the game ended 0–0.
 He scored his first goal against Masaka Local Council FC on 29 May 2012 and Express won 1–0.